 Here are 7 potential barriers to growth:

-In the established church parking has been our issue.
-Churches notoriously seem to build more building than they have parking to sustain it.
-But, we run out of parking many Sundays and it stalled growth until we got more creative with our schedule.
-And, it remains a problem we are continuing to evaluate.
+In the established church, parking has been our issue.
+Churches notoriously seem to build more buildings than they have parking to sustain it.
+But, we ran out of parking many Sundays, and it stalled growth until we got more creative with our schedule.
+And it remains a problem we are continuing to evaluate.

 It could be volunteer or staff burnout.
-In a church plant, after people have spent so much time setting up and tearing down, eventually they grew tired.
+In a church plant, after people had spent so much time setting up and tearing down, eventually, they grew tired.
 The key is to find ways to motivate them again or continually add to the volunteer base.
-And, doing both is probably the best option.
+And doing both is probably the best option.

 Small group Bible studies

 I’m not being blasphemous here.
 I fully support small group Bible studies.
 I’ve noticed, however, this one is often overlooked in the established church, especially when church growth has already plateaued.
 Whenever a group sits together with no new people entering long enough, they become closed to outsiders — even if they think they are not.

 Newcomers can’t compete with the inside jokes and confidential information the group has already developed together.

 One way to address this is by continually starting new groups.
 Some churches “force” or strongly encourage groups to break up and start over with new people.

 Continued growth requires new leadership.
 There will need to be new initiatives, creative ways to do things, and simply replacement of the leaders who move or quit.